 What probably ends up being the most fascinating aspect of this series is its atypical interpretation of environmentalism.
 It's almost the antithesis to the idealistic pro-earth beliefs of someone like Hayao Miyazaki; here, rather than being put on a pedestal, the forces of nature are represented by an oppressive alien god who actually feels like an exaggerated mockery of the type of person who would love nothing more than to see the earth purged of us "rotten humans" who do nothing but destroy it.
 This series proposes that wishing for such a thing would probably be going too far and that moderation is important for both sides.
 To be fair, though, Miyazaki's works never quite go that far either, as they usually end on the hopeful note of giving humans a second chance.
 However, nature is usually portrayed as the side that's deserving of the most respect in his stories, and it'll certainly never be painted as the villain.
 (And, if you've read certain quotes from the man, you'll know he's the type who'd probably be more in agreement with the "screw humanity" creed of the alien god of this story.)
 Regardless, it is refreshing to see an anime that tackles this subject matter from an angle that's different from what's seen most of the time.

-Now, if there's one thing that's clear about this OVA it's that it looks fucking beautiful.
+Now, if there's one thing that's clear about this OVA it's that it looks very good.
 It's got appealing character designs, the animation is stellar, and there's a lot of momentum that's given to every action; objects and characters have a nice physicality and weight to them.
 The setting of the series also really comes through in the creative shot compositions that show off the gorgeous landscapes of the desert and the rows of rusty industrial buildings.
 There's also a great use of lighting here, where vivid, colorful rays and other shapes frequently shine though and pop against the darker backdrops creating an atmosphere with a lot of depth.
 The only negative when it comes to the look of the show is the occasional use of black gradients that are thrown on top of shots which looks pretty lazy and distracting.
 But, other than that, the visuals provide nothing but eye candy throughout the entire series.

 The more I think about it, the more the story of Green Legend Ran actually feels like something better suited for a long JRPG, where all of its ideas could've had the time to shine.
 Some scenes even feature segments that could've easily been gameplay instead, particularly one moment where Ran has to follow directions written on notes left by another character in order to make it through a mysterious maze.
 That being said, the glimpse we do get of this world, however disjointed, is one that's filled with imagination.
 Its attitude towards the environmentalism debate is intriguing enough on its own.